Skip to content

 Remote MCP vs Local MCP

 MCP servers come in two varieties based on where they run: Local MCP, which runs on your computer, and Remote MCP, which runs on a server somewhere on the internet.
-I will use Figma’s Native MCP to make this concrete for beginners.
+The official MCP architecture guide describes local servers as typically using stdio and remote servers as typically using Streamable HTTP.[1]

 Start With a Simple Question: “Where Does the MCP Server Live?”